COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 Permitted and Prohibited Activities

-- Enrichment classes:
+- Tuition and enrichment classes:

 - Only up to 50 persons are allowed per class and there must be a 1-metre distance between students.